 - 'Lot number' is a group of bales within a shipment or delivery identified by the same mark or lot number.
-In the absence of marks or lot numbers, the lot number will be deemed to be the container or truck number - 56 'Member Controller' means an 'Controller' that is a current active Member of the ICA. - 57 'Mixed packed bale' is a bale containing many different grades, colour or staple. - 'Marine cargo insurance' and 'transit insurance' mean insurance against the risks covered by the Marine Policy Form (MAR form) used in conjunction with the Institute Cargo Clauses, or covered by similar first-class policies in other insurance markets. - 'Micronaire' means a measurement of the combination of fineness and maturity of raw cotton fibre. - of 'Internal water damage' means bales containing clumps of wet and/or caked, hardened or mouldy cotton occurring as a result of excessive water within a bales interior - 61 'No control limit' and 'NCL' mean that no control limit is allowed. - 'Nominated Representative" Means a Company's own employee, or such qualified expert or any other entity entrusted to represent the appointing party's interests to act in matters of sampling, surveys, weighing and taring' - 63 'On-board bill of lading' means a bill which is signed by the captain or their agent when the cotton has been loaded on the ship. - 64 'Percentage allowance' means a percentage of the invoice price. - 65 'Pier to', 'container freight station to' and 'container base to' mean that the carrier controls the loading.
-The cotton must be delivered to the carrier at the pier, container freight station or container base. - 66 'Plated bale' is a bale in which a layer of very different quality cotton appears on the outside of at least one side. - 'Point of destination' means the exact place where the cotton is delivered to the person who has ordered it, or is delivered to their agent, and where the carrier's responsibility ends. - 68 'Point of origin' means the exact place where the carrier or their agent receives the cotton and where the carrier's responsibility begins. - 69 'Prompt' means within 14 days (two weeks).
+In the absence of marks or lot numbers, the lot number will be deemed to be the container or truck number. - 'Member Controller' means an 'Controller' that is a current active Member of the ICA. - 58 'Mixed packed bale' is a bale containing many different grades, colour or staple. - 'Marine cargo insurance' and 'transit insurance' mean insurance against the risks covered by the Marine Policy Form (MAR form) used in conjunction with the Institute Cargo Clauses or covered by similar first-class policies in other insurance markets. - 'Micronaire' means a measurement of the combination of fineness and maturity of raw cotton fibre. - 61 'Internal water damage' means bales containing clumps of wet and/or caked, hardened or mouldy cotton occurring as a result of excessive water within a bales interior. - 62 'No control limit' and 'NCL' mean that no control limit is allowed. - 'Nominated Representative' Means a Company's own employee, or such qualified expert or any other entity entrusted to represent the appointing party's interests to act in matters of sampling, surveys, weighing and taring' - 'On-board bill of lading' means a bill which is signed by the captain or their agent when the cotton has been loaded on the ship. - 65 'Percentage allowance' means a percentage of the invoice price. - 'Pier to', 'container freight station to' and 'container base to' mean that the carrier controls the loading.
+The cotton must be delivered to the carrier at the pier, container freight station or container base. - 67 'Plated bale' is a bale in which a layer of very different quality cotton appears on the outside of at least one side. - 68 'Port or place of discharge.
+The port or place named in the Transport Document (Bill of Lading, CMR, combined Transport Document, Delivery Note, Railway bill etc) where the cotton is to be shipped/transported to.' - 69 'Place of Receipt' means the port or place named in the Transport Document (Bill of Lading, CMR, combined Transport Document, Delivery Note, Railway bill etc) where the cotton is received by the carrier for transportation. - 70 'Prompt' means within 14 days (two weeks).